CSE512-15S/a3-kdorosch-lizehang-1263607/README.md

 - PHP/MySQL server that, provides JSON data for the application to visualize.
 - Implementing the responsive bar plot.

-..I spent like 2.5 hours migrating the Excel data to a programmable MySQL environment and like 4 hours getting the bar plot to behave correctly.
+...
+I spent like 2.5 hours migrating the Excel data to a programmable MySQL environment and like 4 hours getting the bar plot to behave correctly.
 I would say the hardest is actually understand how and why D3 works.
 I actually found most of the useful infomation at ramdom places on the internet.

 Include: